Sulla: Sulpicius

 Sulla became embroiled in a political fight against one of the plebeian tribunes, Publius Sulpicius Rufus, on the matter of how the new Italian citizens were to be distributed into the Roman tribes for purposes of voting.
 Sulla and Pompeius Rufus opposed the bill, which Sulpicius took as a betrayal; Sulpicius, without the support of the consuls, therefore looked elsewhere for political allies.
 This led him to a secret deal with Marius, who had for years been coveting another military command, according to which Marius would support Sulpicius's Italian legislation in exchange for a law transferring Sulla's command to Marius.
 Sulpicius's attempts to push through the Italian legislation again brought him into violent urban conflict, especially since fully enfranchising the Italians was a cause in which the urban plebs at Rome had little interest, driving him to rally armed supporters to force his proposals through with violence.
 The consuls, fearful of intimidation of Sulpicius and his armed bodyguards, declared a suspension of public business (iustitium) which caused Sulpicius and his mob to force them to flee.

-During the violence, Sulla was forced to shelter in Marius's nearby house, though he later denied this in his memoirs.
+During the violence, Sulla was forced to shelter in Marius's nearby house, although he later denied this in his memoirs.
 Marius arranged for Sulla to lift the iustitium and allow Sulpicius to bring his proposals.
 Sulla, safe in Marius's house but at risk of Sulpicius's mob, agreed in exchange for promises of safe passage.
 He then quit the city for Capua before taking command of the army near Nola in southern Italy.
 He may have felt, after this political humiliation, that the only way to recover his dignity and career was to come back from the Mithridatic command victorious.